neilagabriel/vim-geeknote/README.md

 2. Open notes for reading by selecting them in the navigation pane.
 3. Editing note content.

+## Dependencies

+- Vim 7.4.364 or newer (issues observed with earlier versions)

 ## Installation

 1. Clone and install geeknote from my personal geeknote fork ([neilagabriel/geeknote](https://github.com/neilagabriel/geeknote)).
 See [Geeknote](http://www.geeknote.me) webpage for installation